muratk5n/thirdwave/en/README.md

 ---

-That makes sense; if the selling point of these NFTs is its connection to the true originator, then te second, third resale would have no meaning, *especially* in digital realm.
+Makes sense; if value of NFT art is its direct connection to the true originator, then te second, third resale would have no meaning, *especially* in digital realm.
 With a real Picasso painting, the connection to the originator is through the hard painting itself.

 WION: "Crypto entrepreneur re-auctions Jack Dorsey's first tweet NFT for 48mn dollars, gets bid for only $280"